visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

    Expression Window's Insert Function... menu

-In addition to the **Insert Function...** menu, which lets you insert built-in functions into the expression definition, VisIt's **Expression Window** provides an **Insert Variable...** menu that allows you to insert variables for the active database into the expression definition.
+In addition to the **Insert Function...** menu, which lets users insert built-in functions into the expression definition, VisIt's **Expression Window** provides an **Insert Variable...** menu that allows users to insert variables for the active database into the expression definition.
 The **Insert Variable...** menu, shown in
 :numref:`Figure %s <expressionwindow-varmenu>`, is broken up into Scalars,